-Are you one of those people who doesn’t feel totally confident about VAT?
+Are you one of those people who doesn’t feel totally confident about Value Added Tax?

-I have been qualified as an accountant for over 30 years now and my work experience includes working at Finance Director level in large multinational manufacturing plants as well as helping owner managed SME’s to manage their finances.
-No matter what type of business, questions about VAT keep coming up.
+I have been qualified as an accountant for over 30 years now.
+My work experience includes working at Finance Director level in large multinational manufacturing plants.
+I also help owner managed SME’s to manage their finances.
+No matter what type of business, questions about value added tax (VAT) keep coming up.

 What is VAT?

 Value Added Tax is a tax on sales.
 When a business sells an item, it usually has to charge VAT on that sale.

 So if you sell a widget for € 60, you will have to charge VAT at 23% (€13.80) on that sale.
 The invoice then will be for € 60 plus € 13.8 – a total of € 73.8

 The government is using you as its agent to charge and collect VAT and to pay what you have collected to the government.
 When you get the 73.8 only 60 is yours, the other 13.8 is held on behalf of the government.

 If you bought the widget from an Irish supplier for € 40, they likely charged you VAT of 23%.
 The invoice to you will be for € 49.2 being €40 plus VAT of € 9.2 (23% again).